jaku5/HabitTracker/README.md

 ### Data Persistence

-The program saves your habits and progress in a `habit_data.json` file located in the project directory.
+The program saves your habits and progress in a `habit_data.json` file.
+This file is stored in an operating system-specific application data folder.
 This file is automatically updated whenever you make changes.

 ### Exiting the Program